manupap1/phpPlateSender/README.md

 ```bash
 /usr/bin/php /usr/share/phpplatesender/daemon.php start
 ```
-If you want that phpPlatePSender automatically starts on the background after reboots, take a look at the misc folder, there is some helper files for SysVinit and Systemd init systems (please read the corresponding man pages for information about how to implement a new entry for phpPlateSender).
+If you want that phpPlatePSender automatically starts on the background after reboots, take a look at the `misc` folder, there is some helper files for SysVinit and Systemd init systems (please read the corresponding man pages for information about how to implement these files).
 ### Install phpPlateSender with package installation method
 #### Debian / Ubuntu distribution
 Prerequisite: The package openalpr-daemon must be installed.
 Please read openalpr documentation on https://github.com/openalpr/openalpr.

 Construction of phpPlateSender package:
 ```bash
 cp -R distros/debian ./